 ACH debit blocks are a secure way to prevent fraudulent electronic transfers from your company’s bank account.
 If you suspect that your bank account information has been compromised, contact your bank to initiate an ACH debit block and ask what other fraud prevention resources they can provide.

 When thinking about your bank’s security, don’t forget about your personal accounts.
 SoFi is one great option to keep your money safe.
 Our online banking app is a fee-free option.
-You’ll earn a very competitive 1.25% APY and get you early access to your paycheck (up to two days).
+You’ll earn a competitive APY and get early access to your paycheck.
 We also offer several security and fraud protection features, including in-app debit card freezes, suspicious activity monitoring, chip card technology, travel notices, and two-factor authentication.

 Can ACH payments be blocked?

 A business can block ACH payments with a feature called ACH debit block.
 This prevents anyone from electronically withdrawing money from its bank account.
 You may also be able to set up positive pay, which allows you to approve a list of electronic payments and review all other ACH requests.

 Set up an ACH debit block (typically, this is for business accounts) to prevent any electronic withdrawals from an account.
 If you want to allow expected ACH payments to process uninterrupted, set up positive pay, allowing only approved payments to go through.
 For your personal accounts, you may be able to set up alerts every time an ACH debit occurs in your account.
 If you notice any unauthorized activity, report it to your bank immediately.